arnhrwd/dragon/README.md

     nohup /home/ubuntu/packages/dragon/bin/dragon.sh -d -C /home/ubuntu/packages/dragon/conf/dragon-4001.yaml > /home/ubuntu/packages/dragon/log/dragon-4001.stdout 2> /home/ubuntu/packages/dragon/log/dragon-4001.stderr &

+You may use `supervisord` to keep these nodes online.

+If you just wanted to copy a new distribution to the machines and unpack it, i.e. skipping the installation of jdk and such, then:

+    ./dragon.sh distro PATH_TO_DISTRO/dragon-VERSION-distro.zip [USERNAME]
+    ./dragon.sh config [USERNAME]

 Now you can submit a topology to the Dragon cluster (see further below for detailed instructions):

     ./dragon.sh -h 45.114.235.125 -j YOUR_TOPOLOGY_JAR.jar -c YOUR.PACKAGE.TOPOLOGY TOPOLOGY_NAME